elastic/Example-Watches/twitter_trends/README.md

 * template - path to the template provided.
 * hosts - Assumed to be localhost:9200.
 Change as required.
 * flush_size - Defaults to 1 as Elastic volumes are low.

+In addition a template file is provided to ensure the data is indexed correctly.

 ## Other Assumptions